nikhilgupta221b/ML-PLACEMENT-PREP/README.md

   - Helps mitigate the dying ReLU problem by allowing a small gradient when the input is negative.
 - **Disadvantages**:
   - The slope for negative inputs needs to be manually set and is a hyperparameter to tune.

+The dying ReLU problem refers to a situation in neural networks where a significant number of neurons using the ReLU (Rectified Linear Unit) activation function become inactive, meaning they only output zero for any input.
+Once a neuron becomes inactive in this way, it effectively "dies" because it stops contributing to the learning process, and the network may lose the ability to learn from certain parts of the data.

 ## 5. Softmax Activation Function